reduanahmadswe/Parcel-Delivery-API/API_TESTING.md

 http://localhost:5000/api
 ```

-## 🔐 Authentication
+## 🔐 Authentication Overview

-The API uses JWT-based authentication with dual token system:
+The API uses JWT-based authentication with a dual token system:

 - **Access Token**: 15 minutes expiry (for API requests)
 - **Refresh Token**: 7 days expiry (for token renewal)

-Both tokens are stored as HTTP-only cookies for security.
+Both tokens are stored as HTTP-only cookies for enhanced security.

 ---